-Important: Once you have setup a campaign, new assets that are added are updated once per day.
-Assets added after midnight may take an additional day to process, so aim to add any posts earlier in the day to ensure they are available the following day.
+Important: Once you have setup a campaign, new assets that are added are updated 3 times per day - at 6 am, 2 pm, and 10 pm EST. Assets added after 10 pm may take an additional day to process, so aim to add any posts earlier in the day to ensure they are available the following day.

 Note: Deleting a post form a campaign will stop tracking for that post going forward.
 It will not remove the historic data from your campaign results.

 Tracking your On-Going Campaign